 UW OneDrive for Business offers you the following capabilities.

 - Store up to 1 TB of data in the cloud

 - Store HIPAA and FERPA protected data

-- Share files with UW users (files cannot be shared outside of the UW domain)
+- Share files with UW users (A UW NetID is required, more below)

 Access and synchronize files easily

 - Access files using Web browsers or mobile devices